toby63/shiftfs-dkms/README.md

 #### 2. (Optional, but recommended) Update shiftfs.c:

  The shiftfs.c included might be outdated, thus the update-script.
+ You can check the [upstream log](https://git.launchpad.net/~ubuntu-kernel/ubuntu/+source/linux/+git/groovy/log/fs/shiftfs.c) whether an update is available.

  Run as user: